 In this BIT, the philosopher Mladen Dolar introduces a new, philosophically grounded theory of the voice.
 Dolar considers a Lacanian metaphysics of the voice, developing Lacan’s claim that the voice is one of the paramount embodiments of the psychoanalytic object.

 Purchasers of this MIT Press BIT will also receive a discount code (good on the MIT Press website only) for 40% off the price of the book A Voice and Nothing More, from which this BIT is excerpted.
-Please email firstname.lastname@example.org with the order number from your email receipt to receive your discount code.
+Please email firstname.lastname@example.org with your order number to receive your discount code.

 About the Author

 Mladen Dolar taught for 20 years in the Department of Philosophy at the University of Ljubljana, Slovenia, where he now works as a Senior Research Fellow.
 He is the author of a number of books, most recently (with Slavoj Zizek) Opera’s Second Death.